-West Nile is a virus that causes encephalitis in humans, horses, and several other species of animals.
-The virus is transmitted by mosquitoes that acquire it from infected birds.
-It was first seen in the U.S. in 1999.How can a horse get West Nile Virus?
+West Nile Virus (WNV) is a virus that may cause encephalitis (inflammation of the brain) in humans, horses, and several other species of animals.
+WNV was first discovered in 1937 from the West Nile District of Uganda.
+The virus is transmitted by Culex mosquitoes that acquire it from infected birds.
+It was first seen in the United States (New York) in 1999.How can a horse get West Nile Virus?

 The virus infects the central nervous system and causes symptoms of encephalitis.
 Infected horses may or may not show clinical signs.
-Clinical symptoms include loss of appetite, depression, fever, quivering muscles, ataxia, weakness of limbs (especially hind legs), or recumbency.Is there a specific treatment for West Nile encephalitis in horses?
+Clinical symptoms include loss of appetite, depression, lethargy/drowsiness, mild low-grade fever, quivering muscles, ataxia, weakness of limbs (especially hind legs), or recumbency (inability to stand).Is there a specific treatment for West Nile encephalitis in horses?